noahehall/theBookOfNoah/linux/cmdline.md

   # 7. p - print the pattern space
   sed -n '/first/ { h ; p ; n ; p ; g ; p }' somefile

+  # reverse the order of a text file
+  # 1. place a line in the pattern space
+  # 2. place the pattern space line into the hold space
+  # 3. put the next line of text in the pattern space
+  # 4. append the hold space to the pattern space
+  # 5. place everything int he pattern space into the hold space
+  # 6. repeat steps 3-5 until youve put all lines in reverse order in the hold space
+  # 7. retrieve the lines, and print them
+  sed -n '{1!G ; h ; $p}' somefile

   # swap two lines
   sed -n '/swapThisLineWithTheNextLine/ {h ; n p ; g ; p }' somefile

+  # negation
+  # print all lines except the ones that match
+  sed -n '/header/!p' somefile

 ```